geerlingguy/ansible-role-redis/README.md

 Snapshotting configuration; setting values in this list will save the database to disk if the given number of seconds (e.g. `900`) and the given number of write operations (e.g. `1`) have occurred.

+    stop-writes-on-bgsave-error: "yes"

+By default Redis will stop accepting writes if RDB snapshots are enabled (at least one save point) and the latest background save failed.
+If you have setup monitoring of the Redis server and persistence, you may want to disable (set `no`) this feature so that Redis will continue to work as usual even if there are problems with disk, permissions, and so forth.

     redis_rdbcompression: "yes"
     redis_dbfilename: dump.rdb
     redis_dbdir: /var/lib/redis